Skip to main content

 4 mentions Positive Neutral Negative

-The graphics are considered passable for an indie title, with some reviewers noting that while they are not terrible, they require polishing, particularly due to excessive fog that hampers visibility.
-The design of the robots received mixed feedback, though the weapon graphics were positively highlighted.
-Overall, the visuals fall short of AAA standards.
+The graphics are considered passable for an indie title, with some reviewers noting that they are not terrible but require polishing, particularly due to excessive fog that hampers visibility.
+While the weapon graphics received praise, the overall visual quality is seen as lacking compared to AAA standards, leaving room for improvement.

-• “The graphics themselves aren't terrible, but overall they need a bit of polishing, especially the copious amounts of dense fog that limits visibility.
-Individual options for fog would be a great addition!”
+• “The graphics themselves aren't terrible, but overall the graphics need a bit of polishing, especially the copious amounts of dense fog that limits visibility.
+Individual options for that would be appreciated!”

 • “I like the weapon graphics though.”